pemurp19/Ames-Housing-Data/.ipynb_checkpoints/README-checkpoint.md

 # Project 2 - Ames Housing Data and Kaggle Challenge

-### Problem:
-The Ames, IA housing market has a narrow range of home prices, which makes it difficult to run a profitable home flipping business in the city.

-### Problem Statement:
-As a data scientist for Iowa Development Company, I need to determine if a model can be developed from the Ames Tax Assessor’s data to identify homes that are currently undervalued and to prioritize renovations that will lead to the greatest profits at resale?

----

-### Datasets

 Welcome to Project 2!
 It's time to start modeling.

 **Primary Learning Objectives:**